lemurengine/lemurbot/README.md

 There are NO database schema changes just some minor data changes and file location changes.\
 We suggest you install new fresh copy of Laravel 9 and configure it to connect to your existing database. \
 You will need to still follow the fresh installation instructions below. \
-And anyway "Additional Migration Steps" as well.
+And anyway "Additional Upgrade Steps" as well.

 ## Fresh Installation
 LemurEngine LemurBots is written for the Laravel framework.\